enterovirus d68 cohen mg orig_00001503.jpg

 The Alabama Department of Public Health also sent six samples from Mobile County to the CDC for testing; four came back positive for Enterovirus D68.
 One of the other samples was Coxsackievirus B3, and the remaining one was negative, the department said in a news release.
 Health care providers in the state have been asked to report clusters of severe respiratory illness.

-Four children in Lake County were sickened by Enterovirus D68 and were treated at University of Chicago Hospital, according to a press release from the Indiana Department of Health; all four have since been discharged from the hospital.
+Four children in Lake County, Indiana, were sickened by Enterovirus D68 and were treated at University of Chicago Hospital, according to a news release from the Indiana State Department of Health; all four have since been discharged from the hospital.
 Lake County is in the northwest corner of the state.

-Last week, media reports of kids flooding emergency rooms in Alabama and Washington state spoke to the spread of the virus.
-Other states, including Michigan, Georgia, Ohio, Oklahoma, and Utah, are also investigating clusters of respiratory illnesses.
+Other states including Michigan, Georgia, Ohio and Utah are also investigating clusters of respiratory illnesses.
 Several have sent samples to the CDC for testing.